 Black oak and red oak are two distinct species of oak trees that may have some similarities in appearance, but they are not the same.
-As an expert sommelier and brewer, I have encountered both black oak and red oak in my experiences with oak aging in and production.
+As an expert sommelier and brewer, I have encountered both black oak and red oak in my experiences with oak aging in wine and beer production.

 When it comes to their general appearance, both black oak and red oak can have similar leaves and young bark.
 However, there are some noticeable differences that can help distinguish between the two.
 The bark of black oak is usually more uniform in its dark gray color, while the bark of red oak often exhibits pale gray ridges.
 This distinction can be helpful in identifying the species.